KendiLorna/Pharmaceutical-Sales-Analysis-/README.md

 # Pharmaceutical-Sales-Analysis-
-Detailed analysis of sales data from a pharmaceutical company(2021-2024)
+Detailed analysis of sales data from a pharmaceutical company(2021-2024) using Power BI.

+A comprehensive Power BI dashboard to analyze pharmaceutical sales performance across products, regions, customer segments, and sales teams.

+Delivered actionable insights on year-over-year growth drivers, product portfolio performance, and distribution network gaps, enabling targeted sales strategies.

 ### OVERVIEW
 The dataset on pharmaceutical sales was obtained from Kaggle.